open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-6-deployment/lab/deployment-lab-1.md

 ```

 Replace `{public_ip}` with the public IP address, and `{host_port}` with the specific port number you've chosen during the deployment stage in the Jenkinsfile.

+{: .warning}
+Don't forget to deactivate your VPN connection after you have completed the lab exercise!